overviewer/Minecraft-Overviewer/docs/running.rst

 These options change the way the render works, and are intended to be things you only have to use once-in-a-while.

-.. cmdoption:: --forcerender

-    Forces The Overviewer to re-render every tile regardless of whether it thinks it needs updating or not.
-It does no tile mtime checks, nor does it check any last modification time of the world.
-It unconditionally renders every tile that exists.

-    The caveat with this option is that it does *no* checks, period.
-Meaning it will not detect tiles that do exist, but shouldn't (this can happen if your world shrinks for some reason.
-For that specific case, :option:`--check-tiles` is actually more appropriate).

-    This is the default mode for first-time renders.
-This option conflicts with :option:`--check-tiles` and :option:`--no-tile-checks`

-.. cmdoption:: --check-tiles

-    Forces The Overviewer to check each tile on disk and check to make sure it is up to date.
-This also checks for tiles that shouldn't exist and deletes them.

-    This is slightly slower than :option:`--no-tile-checks` due to the disk-io involved in reading tile mtimes and reading the world's region file headers for chunk mtimes, but can be useful if there are some tiles that somehow got skipped.

-    The caveat with this option is that it compares the tile mtimes on disk with the chunk mtimes reported by Minecraft.
-Thus, if the Minecraft world was not updated since the last render, tiles will not be detected as needing updates.
-This means you cannot use this option in response to a changed configuration setting.

-    This option is the default when The Overviewer detects the last render was interrupted midway through.
-This option conflicts with :option:`--forcerender` and :option:`--no-tile-checks`

 .. cmdoption:: --no-tile-checks

     With this option, The Overviewer will determine which tiles to render by